 The lower extremity function scale questionnaire contains 20 questions about your ability to perform everyday tasks.
 The score provided by your answers is particularly valuable when monitored over time to evaluate the course and effectiveness of treatment.

-If you are unsatisfied with your results, contact one of our orthopedic doctors today and set up a consultation or contact Megan Neel, Acute Care Clinical Coordinator Total Joint Replacement Program at (316) 962-3062 to learn more about Wesley’s joint replacement program.
+If you are unsatisfied with your results, contact one of our orthopedic doctors today and set up a consultation or contact Megan Neel, Orthopedic Clinical Coordinator, Total Joint Replacement Program at (316) 962-3062 to learn more about Wesley’s joint replacement program.

 Wesley Joint Replacement Center Medical Director